JiaweiHan88/udacityp3/writeup.md

 These images could represent the same traffic sign from different camera angles/parameters under different lighting condition.

-Here is an example of an original image and an augmented image (with high transformation parameters):
+Here is an example of an original image and an augmented image:

 ![alt text][image4]